stoltene2/blog/posts/2013-20-07-why-i-chose-hakyll.markdown

 the urls more uniform for my taste.
 If in the future we want to change the blog to a more dynamic blog, we can do so without changing any of the links or paths on the site.

+For my local previewing of the blog, I compile the Hakyll program for my site.
+I then run my site in preview mode which continually checks for changes.
+Finally, I start a small node server that will render my pages even if their extension isn't set and it defaults to a text/html mimetype.
+Without a file extension, static file serving leaves it up to your browser to decide.

+TODO: Make a small yesod file server that sets the mimetype.